Safe Home (TV series): Plot

-Phoebe reveals in an interview with the police that she learned of an interim violence order (IVO) being placed on Grace (Antonia Prebble) by Julian (Thomas Cocquerel), and is rocked by the revelations that there is video proof of Julian attacking Grace while the two were at work.
+Phoebe reveals in an interview with the police that she learned of an intervention order (IVO) being placed on Grace (Antonia Prebble) by Julian (Thomas Cocquerel), and is rocked by the revelations that there is video proof of Julian attacking Grace while the two were at work.
 Grace has asked Eve to help her out of the country and get back to New Zealand as it is no longer safe to be in Melbourne.
 Phoebe rushes to court to find out what is going on.
 But when the IVO hearing doesn't go as planned and Eve learns that Grace had been set up by Julian as the IVO was granted against Grace, things suddenly become dangerous for Phoebe and the staff at the Family Violence Legal Service when Julian runs Grace over in a murder-suicide as Phoebe runs to see what is happening after leaving court.
 The staff are watching on as a News Reporter (Narelda Jacobs) reports what happened, the centre is in shock by what occurred outside.

 As Phoebe sits at home Layla comes around with the front page, Phoebe blames Layla for what happened saying that all Layla wanted was her big story and Phoebe had given it to her with the Family Violence centre, Layla says that wasn't it and so much more happen between what went to print and what was going on behind the scenes.

 Ry speaks with her boss who she pays the money she owes him for sleeping in the shop, he tells her that he has fired Xander for what he had done.
 Luke sees the marks on Ry's arm and asks if Xander attacked her and Ry denies it saying that it was actually her mother because she has 'her issues'.
 Luke offers to help her.

 As Phoebe overlooks the city she sees Eve from the balcony of the building and the two catch up.
 Eve reveals that she is leaving FVSL after what happened as she decides to carry on Grace's memory by taking over the role she has left vacant.
 Eve says to Phoebe she wants Jenny to take over her main role and Phoebe to come back and support her.
 Phoebe ultimately agrees, as later the FVSL Centre hold a candlelight vigil by the water.